lukatales/rejuvwalkthrough/chapter 1/proandpass.md

 - Field boosted moves are more powerful and weakened moves are weakened even more:
   - fieldfrenzy
   - morefield
 - Skips the S.S.
-Oceana intro and starts the player at East Gearen Docks (You’ll miss out on Friendship Value with Nancy):
+Oceana intro and starts the player at East Gearen Docks (You’ll miss out on Friendship Value with Mom):
   - nointro
   - skipintro
 - Allows the user to play as Ana, a secret protagonist: